Completing Your FAFSA

 What is the FAFSA?

-The FAFSA, or Free Application for Federal Student Aid, is an application process provided for free by the federal government.
-It is used to determine eligibility not only for federal grants and loans, but also for some state and university aid programs.
+The FAFSA, or Free Application for Federal Student Aid, is a free application provided by the federal government.
+It is used to determine eligibility for federal, state and institutional aid such as grants and loans.

-The FAFSA website has many resources to help you file the form correctly.
-Using the online application is significantly faster and more accurate than using the paper application.
+The FAFSA website has many resources to help you complete the form correctly.
+The online application is significantly faster and more accurate than using the paper application.

 MSU's school code is 002290.
-Enter this number where indicated on the application.
+The FAFSA will ask you for this code.
 If you're applying to the MSU College of Law, you must use school code G02254.

-To be eligible to file the FAFSA and qualify for federal grants and loans, you must:
+To be eligible to complete the FAFSA and qualify for federal grants and loans, you must:

 - be a U.S. citizen or eligible non-citizen,